Fastest Private Passenger Aircraft in the World

 - Total Built: 340+ (in X form) + 20 odd (in X+ form)

 One look at the aircraft and you get a feeling of resemblance to the X-men kind of aircraft thrusters on the side of the aircraft or more like Star Trek kind of warp thrusters independently on the side.
 That in itself is a good indicator of what to expect even before the engine is fired on.
 Citation is built by the American manufacturer Cessna and is in production as Citation X since 1996 and as Citation X+ from 2013.
 The aircraft has set numerous records from its early flight in 1996, barring a minor blip due to the G650, and continues to hold the fastest jet tag; although have to admit, that blip by G650 lasted for 4 years.

 5. Gulfstream G650

-And here comes the challenger to the speed throne which had dethroned the Citation once already.
-The G650 may make an attempt at the record in the future, but as of today, the Gulfstream comes after the Citation.
+And here comes the challenger to the speed throne.
+The G650 had dethroned the Citation once already.
+It is possible that the G650 or the next version may attempt a record flight in the future.
+But as of today, the Gulfstream comes after the Citation.
 While at the top, the Gulfstream could do a Mach 0.925 and remained unchallenged from 2010 to 2014.
-The Citation X+ ended the reign of the G650 by doing a Mach 0.935.
+The Citation X+ ended the reign of the G650 by doing a Mach 0.935 in 2014.

 - Aircraft: Gulfstream G650